 Instructors

-Christoph Richter is an Associate Professor, Teaching Stream, in the Department of Biology at University of Toronto Mississauga, where he teaches courses on biodiversity, ecology, marine mammal biology and the historical and ecological impacts of the Columbian exchange.
-Working on a M.Sc. at Memorial University of Newfoundland, and a PhD at Otago University in New Zealand, his research focused on the influence of human activities on the behaviour of cetaceans.
-Currently, he is involved in research on the ecology of urban coyotes with Dr. Havelka, students’ perceptions of plagiarism, and the long-term impacts of team-teaching.
-He has taught field courses in the Bay of Fundy, Gulf of Maine, and Ecuador, and has been a study leader on cruises to the Arctic, Haida Gwaii and the Antarctic.
+Christoph Richter is an Associate Professor, Teaching Stream, in the Department of Biology at University of Toronto Mississauga, where he teaches courses on biodiversity, ecology, marine mammal biology, and the historical and ecological impacts of the Columbian exchange.
+His graduate studies at Memorial University of Newfoundland and Otago University in New Zealand focused on the influence of human activities on the behaviour of cetaceans.
+His current research projects investigate the ecology of urban coyotes, students’ perceptions of plagiarism, and the long-term impacts of team-teaching.
+Dr. Richter has taught field courses in the Bay of Fundy, Gulf of Maine, and Ecuador, and he has been a study leader on cruises to the Arctic, Haida Gwaii and the Antarctic.